50 Best Stand-Up Comedy Tips – Learn How to Be a Comedian

 Seinfeld is one of the greatest comedians of all time because he has worked at it.
 He studied comedy more than anyone else.
 He got on stage more than anyone else.
 He spent more time writing than anyone else.
 How many “naturally funny” comedians do you think he blew right by in his career?
 A ton of them.
 Natural talent is good.
 Natural talent and work ethic is unstoppable.

 The great thing about the “masters” is how many videos you can find of them.
 Watch their comedy and analyze it.
 Break it apart and understand what they’re doing and how they’re doing it.
 Then apply those principles to your own comedy writing, performing, and marketing.
 This is what we do in the Faster & Funnier Comedian Breakdown Videos.
-Take 5-10 examples of perfect writing, performance, timing, POV’s, openers, heckler takedowns, etc. and highlight exactly what skills their applying and why it’s so effective.
+Take 5-10 examples of perfect writing, performance, timing, POVs, openers, heckler takedowns, etc. and highlight exactly what skills they’re applying and why it’s so effective.

 Mastering stand-up comedy is about mastering the individual skills that go into quality writing and performances.
 Break down your large goals into sub-goals that you can practice and master.
 Begin by mastering lower-level skills, like various joke structures, and then move on to higher-level skills, like building rapport with the audience and using comedic storytelling techniques.